 A healthy cat’s ears are pink and fleshy inside.
 If you notice a brown discoloration when you peer into your furry friend’s ears, he could have a cat ear infection.

-Here’s how to know for sure and what you can do to treat ear infections in cats.
+From our experts at Germantown Vet, here’s how to know for sure and what you can do to treat ear infections in cats.

 Do Cats Have Earwax?